-Attention: Famous ransomware Canadian Security Intelligence Service (CSIS) Ukash virus has its upgrade version recently with the name of Royal Canadian Mounted Police Ukash Virus (RCMP virus).
+Attention: Famous ransomware Canadian Security Intelligence Service (CSIS) Ukash virus has its upgrade version recently with the name of Royal Canadian Mounted Police virus Ukash scam (RCMP virus), it either locked down your computer or locked browsers (Safari, Google Chrome) on Macbook pro.
 Your computer has been locked by Royal Canadian Mounted Police Ukash Virus Pay the fine?
 Ukash virus locked my files?
-I have contracted a virus – the scam Computer Locked Up by Royal Canadian Mounted Police Virus (RCMP Ukash Virus Removal) and I am told that you can help me get rid of it?
+The virus I have encountered is the word INTERPOL written all across the entire screen and that is all it will do in normal mode and safe mode.
+When I contracted the virus – the scam Computer Locked Up by Royal Canadian Mounted Police scam (RCMP Ukash Virus Removal) and I am told that you can help me get rid of it?
 This article will be a great guide for you to deal with it.

-Royal Canadian Mounted Police Ukash Virus (aka RCMP virus), is the upgrade version of Canadian Security Intelligence Service (CSIS) Ukash virus.
+Royal Canadian Mounted Police Virus Ukash scam (aka RCMP Ukash virus), is the upgrade version of Canadian Security Intelligence Service (CSIS) Ukash virus.
+Currently, computer or Mac book pro user was blocked and told to pay 150 dollars to Ukash and RCMP will charge $150 for browser, so you pay fine if you see porn in Canada?
+Got RCMP lock thing on computer saying you need to pay 150 fine with URL http://rcmp.gc.ca.id481866003-5549111351.s2678.com/, is the Royal Canadian Mounted Police 150 dollar fine real?
+Why did your browser get blocked and RCMP message appeared?
+Browser has been locked by RCMP if fine isn’t paid?
+Well, you can learn details about the virus here.
 It is known as ransomware which hijack users’ computer to ask for a ransom or forfeit.
 In order to unlock their computer, the users have to do as the ransomware says.
 However, it does not only invade personal computers in Canada.
 It has different interface and language depending on the country of attack.
 Mostly, the ransomware pretends to be the national government offices.
 Once infected with Ukash RCMP virus all the icons or the files on your computer have been changed and the size properties have been hanged to and the wording on the files say “locked” and then the file name.
 Canadian Security Intelligence Service virus is the name of the malware or government scam in Canada.
 There’re various names of it in other country like Strathclyde Police Ukash Virus, Scotland Yards Ukash Virus, Guardia di Finanza Ransomware, Gendarmerie Nationale Ransomware, Police Central e-crime Unit (PCEU) Ransomware or ‘Die offizielle Mitteilung des Bundeskriminalamtes Trojan.
-Until recently, the infamous Ukash virus had only attacked computer systems located in Europe, but it spreads fast to Canada, America, Australia, like the one Royal Canadian Mounted Police Ukash Virus.
+Until recently, the infamous Ukash virus had only attacked computer systems located in Europe, but it spreads fast to Canada, America, Australia, like the one Royal Canadian Mounted Police virus Ukash scam.
 Not for a long time, it will be a huge threat for people all over the world.
 It brings lots of PC owners trouble and pains as well as money loss.

 Here are two pictures showing how the ransomware works: